apertium/organisation/brochure/README.md

 # Apertium brochure

-The Apertium brochure needs to be updated periodically.
+The Apertium 2-sided A4 brochure (for conferences and other events) needs to be updated periodically.
-It is a flat ODT file.
+It is a flat ODT file (.fodt).